AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 2/Overview.md

 ## Update history

--   For information about the release notes of Alibaba Cloud Linux 2, see [Release notes of Alibaba Cloud Linux 2](/intl.en-US/Images/Alibaba Cloud Linux 2/Release notes.md).
+-   For information about the release notes of Alibaba Cloud Linux 2, see [Release notes](/intl.en-US/Images/Alibaba Cloud Linux 2/Release notes.md).
 -   For information about the CVE updates of Alibaba Cloud Linux 2, see [Alibaba Cloud Linux 2.1903 Security Advisories](http://mirrors.aliyun.com/alinux/cve/alinux2.xml).

 ## Technical support